 Boylston is a small, rural-suburban community, located only about 10 miles from the second largest city in New England.
-According to the 2010 Census, the town has a population density of 220 inhabitants per square mile.
 The town has experienced a few periods of rapid population expansion, including the years following the end of the Second World War.
 Between 1940 and 1960, the town's population grew by 41%.
 Since 2000, Boylston has grown by 4.9%, which is a greater increase than all of its surrounding neighbors, other than Berlin (8.8%) and Northborough (5.5%).
 Boylston is anticipated to increase its population by approximately 4% by 2030 and an additional 5% by 20402.
 However, this estimated growth pattern will be influenced by many factors including building permits and housing development, economic conditions, and lifestyle choices of current and future generations.